raycerna/spy-analysis/readme.md

 This project downloads historical SPY ETF data using `yfinance`, performs basic data cleaning and transformation, generates simple visualizations, and exports the cleaned data to an Excel file.

+NOTE: This project is for educational and personal use.
+No financial advice implied.

 ---

 ## 📦 Requirements